jarmokivekas/printer/doc/Projectlog.md

 For a reference on the printing method, look at [txtBOMBER](http://www.behance.net/gallery/txtBOMBER/406136) or [Time Writer](http://oliviervanherpt.nl/time-writer/), the idea for this project is based of those two.

 I created a draft for a font based off Monaco.
-Turns out uppercase letter fit quite nicely within the the 5x8 pixel constraint, even without modifications, but lowercase letters are more problematic.
-I tried squeezing the all the lowercase letters into the 5x8 format, but the result wasn't too great.
+Turns out uppercase letters fit quite nicely within the the 5x8 pixel constraint, even without modifications.
+Lowercase letters are more problematic.
+I tried squeezing the all the lowercase letters into the 5x8 format, but the result wasn't too great on some of them.

 [Link to the font](./sampleFont0.png)